Friday, April 29, 2016

 Cecil and Eriko did the planning for the day.
 They're probably planning more, here, as they enjoy it.

-Our community works that we.
+Our community works that way.
 We often plan next week while we're being happy this week.

 One unexpected surprise was Bob's quiet chainsaw.